 With proper implementation, AIOps platforms reduce the time and attention that IT staff spend on mundane, routine or everyday alerts.
 IT staff teach AIOps platforms, which later evolve using machine learning and algorithms.
 They then recycle knowledge acquired over time to improve the behavior and effectiveness of the software.

 AIOps tools perform continuous monitoring without the need to rest or sleep.
 Human personnel is free to focus on serious, complex issues and initiatives that increase business stability and performance.

-AIOps systems can observe causal relationships over an organization’s multiple operations, resources, and services – collating and clustering disparate data sources.
-Those machine learning and analytics capabilities enable the systems to perform useful root cause analysis that accelerates its ability to troubleshoot and remediate difficult and unusual issues.
+AIOps systems can observe causal relationships over an organization’s multiple operations, resources and services – collating and clustering disparate data sources.
+Those machine learning and analytics capabilities enable the systems to perform useful root cause analysis that accelerates their ability to troubleshoot and remediate difficult and unusual issues.

 AIOps improves workflow activities and collaboration between IT groups as well as between the IT department and other business units.
 Teams can understand their requirements and tasks quickly using tailored reports and dashboards.
 They can also interface with other groups without learning everything the other groups need to know.